FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-deploy.rst

       }
     }

-In the connectionstring you can use a user that is only allowed to read and write from the existing tables, no further DDL is needed.
+In the connection string you can use a user that is only allowed to read and write from the existing tables, no further DDL is needed.

 To add users to the store, you can use the :ref:`firely_auth_mgmt`.